ka1nsha/sslandwhoistrack/README.md

 Otomatik generate edilen dökümantasyona ulaşmak için /html klasörünü altında `index.html` dosyasını açabilirsiniz.

 **Not**: SSL ve Whois sorgusu sonucu eğer 30 günden daha az bir süre varsa mail içerisinde ilgili domain yer alacaktır.

+# [EN] SSL and Whois Info Tracker
+This application doing raw query for calculate SSL and domain expiration dates in `config/sites.yml` sites.
+If that expiration date lower than 30 days, it send remaining day about of domain used e-mail.
+(You can look Email Settings.)

+Application use gmail of default settings, if you want change server or etc. you should edit `gmail_user` and `gmail_pass` variable in main.py.
+If you are don't use gmail (Might be local SMTP), be sure to delete `    context = ssl.create_default_context()` code in main.py

+You might take error on runtime.
+If you take any error you should look at log files therefore for debugging or other information about process time .
+It's has got 3 different log file.

+This log files:

+* log_error.log
+* log_warning.log
+* log_info.log

+**Note**: Documentation pages written Turkish Language.
+Cause of i don't know enough English for that.
+I'm sorry.